Sixth through Eighth Grades Overview

 Literature and Composition – This course focuses on forming students into better readers so that they are able to develop into better writers.
 Throughout the year, students read literature and learn to discuss plot, character, imagery, and other literary elements.
 They are encouraged to engage imaginatively with the text and enter into the world of the story.
 Students improve their vocabulary and language skills by studying Latin and Greek roots of the English language, observing word patterns in the dictionary, and studying unknown words from the course texts.
 The reading list includes the following: Alfred Lansing, Endurance: Shakleton’s Incredible Voyage; and C.S.
 Lewis, The Voyage of the Dawn Treader.

-Indiana History – This course focuses on the history of the state of Indiana from prehistoric times to the present.
-Students study the major Native American civilizations from before the Revolutionary period, the establishment of Indiana's statehood and the settlement of the land, the rise of major state industries, and Indiana's recent developments.
-Some highlights in the course include field trips to major historical sites and various exploratory projects.
+Great Lakes Regional History – This course focuses on the history of the Great Lakes from prehistoric times to the present.
+Students study the natural formation the region, major Native American civilizations, the settlement of the land and establishment of states, and the development of major industries, as well as the ongoing impact the region has on our national welfare.
+Highlights in the course include numerous field trips and exploratory projects.

 World Geography – In this course, students build knowledge of World Geography through practicing cartography.
 Starting with the United States and moving through the world’s continents, students use latitude and longitude coordinates, memory devices, and practice exercises to learn the geography of a world region and draw maps of its major features.
 At the end of the year, students use their accumulated knowledge to draw a map of the world entirely from memory!